MbBrainz/datamining_mood-prediction-NN/Questions_TA.md

 - How much days can we use for the prediction od the next day? intuition says 1 week?
 - As the lagestypart if the datas are from june, should we discard the rest? or maybe the everything from march and april?

-- should we check if the mood variable is really there for each hour of every data sample? or can we average the mood values of per day?
-- should we sum the activity(appCat) per day or per hour ?
-- would averaging of activity per hour per day be of any use?
+- to what extend do we do statistical analyis?
+- which statistics for the general analysis?

 - ask about how we should approach the domain expert part of EDA?
-- which statistics for the general analysis?
+- what is the difference between valence aand arousal?

+Just take all months of data

+avergage per day

+apps kan je weg laten, maar moet kunnen laten zien dat ze niet significant zijn dmv of wel data analyse of wel referentie

+met lege waarden kijken wanneer ze zijn gerapporteerd. begin, eind of tussendoor

 # data division:
 - mood: final